 So, probably not the best experience for our first time being in a dog café.
 I know it's tainted how we view these types of establishments.

-Not that it seems appropriate after what I just talked about, but this was the slushee Michael got.
+Not that it seems appropriate after what I just talked about, but this was the slushee M got.
 Very berry.
 It was quite delicious.

 We left the café and finished checking out the tents.
 Nothing caught our eyes, so we decided to check out the mall buildings.
 Before we went inside a building, however, C demanded that we look at a field of lights that is a popular attraction in Dongdaemun.